GONMEISoihem/Multicell-Wireless-Network/README.md

-# Multicell Wireless Network Simulation
+# Multicell Wireless Network Simulation in Python

 ## Overview
 This repository contains a simulation of a multicell wireless network, focusing on modeling the distribution of base stations (BSs) using a homogeneous Poisson Point Process (HPPP).
 The simulation evaluates the performance of a typical user equipment (UE) located at the origin in a downlink scenario.
 The key features of the simulation include modeling the spatial distribution of BSs, propagation effects, beamforming, and signal fading.